Last updated 11 August, 2022.

 There are two possible missions here.
 Firstly, sell to SMBs through a mid-touch sales process or sell to mid-market through a high-touch sales process.

 It’s called No Man’s Land because no one is here.
-It’s a barren wasteland of SaaS failure since the sales strategies are poorly aligned to the target organisations.
+It’s a barren wasteland of SaaS failure since the sales strategies are poorly aligned to the target organizations.

-Firstly, targeting SMBs with anything more than a self-service model is not sustainable business.
-The volume of accounts you needs is too high to support any mid-touch sales processes that requires a sales team closing deals.
+Firstly, targeting SMBs with anything more than a self-service model is not a sustainable business.
+The volume of accounts you need is too high to support any mid-touch sales processes that require a sales team closing deals.